FFT-based Dynamic Subspace Selection for Low-Rank Adaptive Optimization of Large Language Models: Introduction

-\textbf{Contributions.} In this work, we address our research question by proposing a cheaper alternative to the orthogonal matrices computed via SVD.
+\textbf{Contributions.} In this work, we address our research question by proposing a cheaper alternative to the orthogonal matrices computed via SVD/QR.
 Concretely, we propose using the orthogonal matrices from the general class of Discrete Fourier Transforms, such as the Discrete Cosine Transform (DCT), which has been successfully used in image compression for the JPEG algorithm.
 To the best of our knowledge, we are the first to use it in the context of low-rank adaptive gradient optimization.
-We summarize our contributions as follows:
+We summarize our contributions as follows: \begin{itemize}[left=0pt] \item We propose a dynamic column selection approach to adaptively choose columns from a fixed orthogonal matrix to compute a low-rank projection of the input matrix.
+The effective projection matrix is obtained from the fixed orthogonal matrix by indexing the columns (Section~\ref{section:dynamic-selection-algorithm});

-\begin{itemize}[left=0pt] \item We show the DCT matrix is an accurate replacement for the orthogonal matrices computed via SVD.
-We reduce the running time and improve the memory usage as we store only one DCT matrix for the entire network, computed once at the beginning of the training.
-Instead of storing one projection matrix for each layer, we just have to store $r$ (rank) integers, representing the indices of most significant columns for that particular layer.
+\item We motivate that DCT is a good candidate for our dynamic column selection approach due to the reduced time complexity to compute the alignments with the input matrix via the Makhoul's $N$-point algorithm~\citep{makhoul1980} to compute a fast DCT with $O(n^2 \log(n))$ time complexity compared to $O(n^3)$ incurred by a basic matrix multiplication.
+This can yield speedups of up to $8-50 \times$ in computing the alignments for large layers (Appendix~\ref{appendix:dct-motivation}).

-\item We propose a theory-based approach to compute the most significant columns of the DCT matrix to obtain a dynamic projection matrix tailored to each layer.
+\item We theoretically justify our dynamic column selection approach to compute the most significant columns of any fixed orthogonal matrix (including the DCT-based) to obtain a projection matrix tailored to each layer (Section~\ref{section:theory});

-\item In order to show that DCT matrices accurately approximate the orthogonal matrices of SVD, we add the DCT transformation into existing low-rank optimizers and show they recover training loss, memory usage and/or running time.
+\item We show the DCT-based projection is a fast and accurate replacement for the orthogonal matrices computed via SVD/QR for the Muon- and Adam-like optimizers (such as Dion, FRUGAL, FIRA, LDAdamW) in the context of low-rank compression of optimizer states.
+We reduce the running time and improve the memory usage as we store only one DCT matrix per GPU for the entire network, computed once at the beginning of the training.
+In addition, we store only $r$ (rank) integers, representing the indices of the most significant columns for each layer instead of storing one low-rank projection matrix.